 Amy liked Mewesic when worked at around 5.25 stitches to the inch.
 At that gauge, to make a standard-size 30 (32, 34, 36, 38, 40, 42, 44, 48, 52, 56, 60)’’ / 76 (81.5, 86.5, 91.5, 96.5, 101.5, 106.5, 112, 122, 132, 142, 152.5) cm sweater, you’ll need approximately 6 (6, 7, 7, 8, 8, 9, 9, 10, 11, 12, 13) hanks of the original yarn.

 (If you’re using anything else, I strongly recommend Hannah Fettig’s excellent app Stashbot for estimating your yardage needs.)

-Yawl is worked in pieces from the bottom up and then seamed, with set-in sleeves.
+Yawl is worked in pieces from the bottom up and then seamed, with set-in or modified drop shoulder sleeves.